danieltjw/aifutures/README.md

     - homosexual in a conservative environment
     - disabled to call into question one's account of events
 - control how the others and the world perceive them
+    - alienation from a false projection created by others

 The possible misuse of powerful Narrow AI by those in power to silence critics and create a culture of fear of speaking out can result in value lock-in where corruptions and abuse are allowed to continue unchecked.